jleckron/LightingDemo/README.md

   - Zoom in: ("O" or mouse scroll)
   - Zoom out: ("L" or mouse scroll)
   - Switch Camera mode between Orthograpic and Perspective: "Z"

+## May render slow dependednt on machine or browser
+### I have found Safari and Firefox to run faster than Chrome